 This lime spatula was collected from the Marshall Bennett Islands of Milne Bay Province of Papua New Guinea back to the 20th century.
 Lime spatulas, also known as kena, are commonly made of whalebone, cassowary bone, human bone, ebony, wood, or turtle shell.
+This particular example is unique, as its body is made of Plexiglas that was purportedly collected from a WWII plane.
 Depending on the intended purpose, a lime spatula may be decorated with shells or incisions.
 A lime spatula is commonly employed as a tool for the preparation of betel nut chewing-a mild stimulant used in many parts of Southeast Asia.
 The practice involves using a lime spatula to bring lime made of burnt coral to the mouth, where it is chewed with a mixture of betel nut and betel pepper leaves.
 The consumption of the blend reduces hunger, produces a sense of well-being, and increases the capacity of work.
 During traditional ceremonies, a new kena may be crafted and decorated for the reserved use of a chief or shaman.
-Elaborate or highly crafted lime spatulas, such as the one presented here, would not have been used for betel nut chewing.
+Elaborate or highly crafted lime spatulas would not have been used for betel nut chewing.
 Instead, they are part of the ritual gifts used in the inter-island expeditions of Kula trade voyages.
 These excursions required women and men to sail on outrigger canoes in search of valuables such as decorated lime spatulas and other ritual commodities.
 These items would be used in their mortuary or bride price requirements as currency.
 Lime spatulas made from turtle shell were considered valuable and would convey the high rank of the person who gifts it away during these rituals.
 Lime spatulas held a deep significance and hallowed respect, signifying status, chiefdom, ownership and historical record.
 Today, lime spatulas are most frequently used as heirlooms and reminders of deceased family members.